-The Town of North Greenbush completed an Open Space and Recreation Master Plan in 1998.
-The OSRMP (OSRMP) first examined the Town's resources and compared them to national standards for parks facilities and sports facilities as based on population estimates.
-These national standards were derived from several sources, including The Time-Saver Standards for Architecture, Time-Saver Landscape Standards for Housing and Residential the Development, and Handbook of Landscape Architectural Construction.
+The Town of North Greenbush completed an Open Space and Recreation Master Plan (OSRMP) in 1998.
+The OSRMP first examined the Town's resources and compared them to national standards for parks facilities and sports facilities as based on population estimates.
+These national standards were derived from several sources, including The Time-Saver Standards for Architecture, Time-Saver Landscape Standards for Housing and Residential Development, and the Handbook of Landscape Architectural Construction.